histograph/fuzzy-dates/README.md

 }
 ```

-- String with year and error in years the form `:year±:error`:
+- String with year and error in years, of the form `:year±:error`:

 `"1995±5"`